Discord4J/Discord4J/commands/README.md

 The `commands` module provides a set of low-level abstractions for implementing commands.

-To use this, command implementations should implement the `CommandProvider` class and users should instantiate the `CommandBootrapper` class in order to register `CommandProvider`s for use.
+To use this, command implementations should implement the `CommandProvider` class and users should instantiate the `CommandBootstrapper` class in order to register `CommandProvider`s for use.

 ## Installation
 ### Gradle